How To Play

 🏆 Winning the Game

 1. Play to zero.
-First to reach exactly zero wins the leg — unless playing Double Out (then your last dart must be a double).
+In standard 301/501 play, the first player to reach exactly zero wins the leg — unless playing Double Out (then your last dart must be a double).

 2. Win Cards (Blue).
 Play at the start of your turn, before opponents play reds: